Parliamentary.ai

 Groups Affected

-• The Secretary of State for Digital, Culture, Media and Sport: They have the ultimate responsibility for approving the funding settlement.
+• The Secretary of State for Digital, Culture, Media and Sport: This government department is given the responsibility of considering the commission's recommendations and ultimately setting the licence fee.

 Full Text